ted-ncg/labs/03-negative-testing.md

 ----

-### Invalid Withdrawal Amount
+### Invalid Deposit Amount

 Write a test and then make it pass for **each** scenario (**REMEMBER**: ping-pong pair!):

-  1. Depositing a negative or zero amount must also `throw` the `InvalidAmountException` -- what might you need to refactor to make this change?
+  1. Depositing a negative or zero amount must `throw` the `InvalidAmountException` -- what might you need to refactor to make this change?

      **NOTE:** Use AssertJ's exception assertion mechanism, e.g.: